-Your application is not treated as a claim for credit or refund.
-It may be disallowed if it has material omissions or math errors that are not corrected within the 90-day period.
+Your application isn't treated as a claim for credit or refund.
+It may be disallowed if it has material omissions or math errors that aren't corrected within the 90-day period.
 If the application is disallowed in whole or in part, no suit challenging the disallowance can be brought in any court.
 But you can file a regular claim for credit or refund before the limitation period expires, as explained later under Form 1040X or Other Amended Return.